maboiteaspam/Foundation/README.md

 # Register

-This module provides a list of services to register to your application.
+This module provides a list of core service providers to register to your application.

 Get an eye on bootstrap module to know more.